Skip to main content

 ADMINISTRATION - Bastion SSH & RDP1 Sessioncmp:bastion:session:std

-The Bastion Appliance is a virtual machine deployed close to your equipment.
-This appliance enables a secure, direct flow from the Console platform to the equipment being managed, which resides within the same virtual network.
+The Bastion Appliance is a virtual machine deployed in close proximity to your equipment.
+This Appliance enables secure and direct traffic flow from the Console platform to the managed equipment located within the same virtual network.

-The traffic is encrypted and encapsulated within a VPN tunnel.
-The solution does not require opening any inbound traffic from the Internet to your infrastructure.
-It is sufficient for the appliance to have access to the public IP address of the Console Bastion module on port 443.
+The traffic is encrypted and encapsulated in a VPN tunnel.
+The solution does not require opening a traffic flow from the Internet to your infrastructure.
+It is sufficient for the Appliance to have access to the public IP of the Bastion Console module on port 443.

-A single appliance can be used to quickly connect to a target device.
-For each connection, you must specify the desired protocol, the target machine's IP address, and your credentials.
-To avoid entering these details repeatedly, you can create sessions associated with equipment that you regularly manage.
+An Appliance can be used to establish a quick connection to a device.
+For each connection, the desired protocol, the device's IP address, and your credentials must be specified.
+To avoid entering this information for every connection, you can create sessions associated with regularly managed equipment.

 Sessions

 A session is a connection configuration to a device via a Bastion.
-It involves defining the device to manage and the Appliance used to route the traffic, enabling faster connections to that device.
+It consists of defining a device to manage and the Appliance to use for traffic routing, thereby enabling faster connections to that device.

-This solution is suitable for regular connections to a device that requires management.
-Essential information is retained, requiring only your credentials upon connection.
+This solution is suitable for regular connections to a device to manage.
+Essential information is retained, and only your credentials are required upon connection.